bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 the stream, discard incoming data without further processing, and reset the stream with the SIP3_STREAM_CREATION_ERROR error code.
 The recipient MUST NOT consider unknown stream types to be a connection error of any kind.

-As certain stream types can affect connection state, a recipient SHOULD NOT discard data from incoming unidirectional streams prior to reading the stream type.
+Since certain stream types can affect connection state, a recipient SHOULD NOT discard data from incoming unidirectional streams prior to reading the stream type.

 Implementations SHOULD wait for the reception of a SETTINGS frame describing what stream types their peer supports before sending streams of that type.
 Implementations MAY send stream types that do not modify the state or semantics of